vhscom/after-dark/README.md

 [Content Reuse](#content-reuse) | Sometimes plan markdown isn't enough to build engaging page content.
 For this reason After Dark provides a number of reusable code snippets and shortcodes for adding things blockquotes, figure elements, coubs, videos, <a target="feature" href="https://hackcss.egoist.moe/">hackcss components</a> and more to your pages and posts.
 Use them to create completely custom layouts or simply spice up an old page.
 [Related Content](#related-content) | Promote more of your content to your site visitors.
 By offering your readers more content that's relevant to them you can increase your site's page views, the time spent on your site and reader loyalty.
 [Table of Contents](#table-of-contents) | Help users locate and share information in long posts.
 By providing a Table of Contents, users will spend less time scrolling to locate information in larger documents and are more likely to deep link to specific information on a page.
-[Section Menu](#section-menu) | Add and customize your site's global navigation.
-After Dark uses Hugo's [Section Menu for "the Lazy Blogger"](https://gohugo.io/extras/menus#section-menu-for-the-lazy-blogger), making navigation easy to create and predictable to use.
-[Comments](https://gohugo.io/templates/internal/#disqus) | Improve search rankings and allow users to comment on articles with [Disqus](https://disqus.com/) commenting.
 [Modification Dating](#modification-dating) | Surface recently updated content to users and crawlers, allowing them to understand when a post or page was was last modified.
 Recently updated posts will be flagged as modified and visually lifted upwards in chronological listings.
 [Syntax Highlighting](#syntax-highlighting) | Share code snippets with style.
 After Dark provides Atom One [Light](https://atom.io/themes/one-light-syntax) and [Dark](https://atom.io/themes/one-dark-syntax) syntax highlighting for 1337 code sharing.
 [Taxonomy Pages](https://gohugo.io/content-management/taxonomies) | Help users discover taxonomic content.
 After Dark automatically generates taxonomy and taxonomy terms pages and links to them in post bylines.